Anfernee Lopena – The Boy Next Door #1

 The 10.47 was the fastest ever time recorded by a Filipino on Filipino soil.

-As the above recorded, their best performances in Singapore and Claremont, USA, respectively.
+As the above recorded, their best performances were in Singapore and Claremont, USA, respectively.

 SEA Games 2017 Goal